 By now, all children will have received log-in information and reminders via Parentmail for the online services we will be using.
 If you have any difficulty or need reminders please email email@example.com

 Hwb is an online platform for the whole of Wales.
 Year 2 to Year 6 are well-versed in using this platform.
 On signing in, pupils have access to a range of free tools including:

 - Office 365 – useful for juniors to create PowerPoints, Word or use Outlook

 - Encyclopaedia Britannica – good for creating a safe research space, and the reading difficulty can be changed too

 - J2e (Just 2 Easy) – foundation phase friendly interface with access to drawing, writing, animation and coding tools (select JIT)

 - J2e also includes J2Blast which is brilliant for practising times tables for any age pupil

-In light of recent developments, the Welsh Government have just announced (Friday 20th March) that they are extending the availability of the following tools to all learners without the previously required parental consent.
-Our learners are not necessarily familiar with these tools and these are best suited to Years 3, 4, 5 and 6.
+To assist with Home Learning, the Welsh Government recently announced that they are extending the availability of the following tools to all learners without the previously required parental consent.

 - Google for Education – a range of google tools, including docs, sheets, slides, maps and earth.
 Also Google Classroom for responding to assignments